mlcommons/mobile_app_open/flutter/documentation/firebase.md

     FIREBASE_FLUTTER_CONFIG_MEASUREMENT_ID=G-47RV91VIUJ
     FIREBASE_FLUTTER_FUNCTIONS_URL=us-central1-my-project-123456.cloudfunctions.net
     ```

     If you want to use the Firebase emulator, set `FIREBASE_FLUTTER_FUNCTIONS_URL` to the following value instead:
     `localhost:5001/<appId>/us-central1`.
     5001 is the default port for Firebase Functions at the moment os writing this, adjust the port if you use a custom port of the default has changed.
 4. Run `make flutter/generate-firebase-config` or `make flutter/prepare` in the repository root.
+You must set `FIREBASE_CONFIG_ENV_PATH` when running this command.
+You can set it permanently as an environment variable, or you can set it for current `make` command only.
+For example: `make flutter/generate-firebase-config FIREBASE_CONFIG_ENV_PATH=flutter/google.env`
-5. Build the app, it now should be able to connect to your Firebase project
+5. Build the app, it should be able to connect to your Firebase project

 Right now Firebase Auth emulator is not supported in this app.
 Authentication is always done via the real Google servers.

+## Generating JSON parsers

+Flutter app is used as a source for structure of JSON data in requests to Firebase Functions.
+Whenever you change any of the data classes, you should re-generate JSON schema and JSON parser for Functions.

+For this you need Quicktype instaled: `npm install -g quicktype`

+To generate schema and parser run the following command: `make flutter/generate-result-schema`

-## Using Firebase Emulator
+## Developing Firebase Functions

-Go to `firebase_functions/functions`.
+All `firebase` and `npm` commands should be run unside `firebase_functions/functions` directory.

 One time setup:

+* Run `npm install -g firebase-tools` to enable `firebase` console command.
 * Run `firebase login` to connect to your Google account.
 * Run `firebase use <project_id>` to switch to your project.
-* Run `npm install` if this is the first time you build Firebase Functions.
+* Run `npm install` to download all local dependencies

 Running the emulator:

 * Run `npm run serve` to compile code and launch the Firebase Emulator.
-* Run `npm run build` while emulator is running to recompile sources.
+* Run `npm run watch` in background to automatically recompile typescript sources.

+Deploying functions on Google servers:

+* Run `firebase deploy --only functions`